roomsg/Sensoria/README.md

 Sensoria
 ========

+## Build
+This project is using the gradle wrapper, so no need to install/download any gradle version, the wrapper takes care of it all.
+Just type: "./gradlew(.bat) clean build"

 ## Description
 This is an Android application that is mainly targetted to Android developpers...
 Have you ever been wondering about the following: